-Obviously, there are things you need to pay for such as tuition, fees, housing, and food.
+Obviously, there are things you need to pay for.
+Tuition, fees, housing, and food can all add up.
 The line between “needs” and “wants” can be blurry, so it’s important to clearly define them in your budget.

 For example, if you’re paying for a school meal plan, going out with friends is a “want,” even though you need to eat.
 That doesn’t mean you have to give up eating out or spending money on things you want — in fact, it’s often important to do so!